 Andalusia lies in the south of Spain on the shores of both the Mediterranean and the Atlantic.
-A region of great contrast, there are dramatic oft snow capped mountain ranges and flat plains baking in the sun.
-Here you can bask on the beach or explore the Sisstemas mountains and the Sierra Morena where walking, white water rafting, horse riding, climbing and cycling are very popular.
+A region of great contrast, there are dramatic often snow capped mountain ranges and flat plains baking in the sun.
+Here you can bask on the beach or explore the Sistemas mountains and the Sierra Morena where walking, white water rafting, horse riding, climbing and cycling are very popular.

 This is a region rich in Spanish culture where you can enjoy fabulous performances of flamenco dancing and there is still a strong bullfighting tradition in the area.
 It is a romantic area much enjoyed by young couples and newlyweds, many of whom opt for a secluded Andalusia cottage in the hills near the fabled white villages.

 There is much to do and see in the area, however, few sights can compare with the Alhambra in Granada, a palace with fabulous gardens, built by the Moors, dominating the town and overlooking the majestic Sierra Nevada in the distance where El Mulhacen rises to 3,481 metres.
 To find out more about the Andalusia holiday attractions and useful advice such as why you should pre-book tickets for the Alhambra see our more information section.

 There are plenty of events taking place in the Andalusia region throughout the year, most of them repeat around the same time each year, in our information section you can find out more.